-Celebrities flee fast-moving Southern California wildfire
+Wildfire torches famed movie site, sends celebrities fleeing

 Derrickson said he is safe despite losing his home.

+“I’m worried about my house, but there is nothing I can do,” she tweeted.
+“Friends houses have burned.
+I can’t bear the thought of there being no Malibu I’ve had a house in Malibu since 1972.”

+In addition to dozens of homes destroyed, Paramount Ranch’s “Western Town,” a landmark film location that included a jail, hotel and saloon, had burned to the ground.

-The Santa Monica Mountains National Recreation Area said the Paramount Ranch known as the “Western Town” served as a location for productions ranging from 1938’s “The Adventures of Marco Polo” to TV shows “The Mentalist” and “Weeds.”
-The location known as “Western Town” is set in the mountains west of Los Angeles dates to 1927 when Paramount Pictures leased the ranch and began making films there.
+The ranch served as a location for productions ranging from 1938’s “The Adventures of Marco Polo” to TV shows “The Mentalist” and “Weeds.”
+The set in the mountains west of Los Angeles dates to 1927 when Paramount Pictures leased the ranch and began making films there.

 Western Town specifically was built for TV productions in the 1950s and was used for such westerns as “The Cisco Kid” and “Dick Powell’s Zane Grey Theatre.”

 Filming continued for decades even as the ranch changed hands.
 It was acquired by the National Park Service in 1980 but has continued to function as a filming location, serving as a location for the first two seasons of the sci-fi series “Westworld.”
-HBO said it did not know extent of the damage and expressed concern for “all those affected by these horrible fires.”
+HBO said it did not know the extent of the damage and expressed concern for “all those affected by these horrible fires.”

-When not in use for filming, visitors could stroll through Western Town while hiking or ride through on horseback.
+When not in use for filming, visitors could stroll through Western Town while hiking or riding through on horseback.

-Actor James Wood asked nearly 2 million of his Twitter followers to use the hashtag #CampFireJamesWoods to help share names of those who are missing.
-He tweeted resources for horse owners to have their animals evacuated, and called Milano’s report that her family and horses had been evacuated “good news.”
+Actor James Woods asked nearly 2 million of his Twitter followers to use the hashtag #CampFireJamesWoods to help share names of those who are missing in a separate wildfire in Northern California that has claimed five lives.

+He also tweeted resources for horse owners to have their animals evacuated from the Southern California blaze, and called Milano’s report that her family and horses had been evacuated “good news.”

 Woods was not among those displaced — he tweeted that he was on the East Coast.

 Associated Press Writer John Antczak contributed to the report in Los Angeles.